Positioning of the Master Design

 Feedback and assessment

 We guide our students in their own development.
 Guided reflection is important here, in a continuous line of the feedback we give them during workshops and during the assessments at the end of each semester.
 With our current practical experience in mind, we respond from the framework of our study programme to the steps that students take and the questions they have in their process.
-The students own elaboration plays an important role, in that sense that everyone’s design research requires a specific approach.
+Each student’s design research requires a specific approach.
 Professional performance is to a certain extent general, but its interpretation is personal and authentic for every student.